 From the Gornergrat train station, follow the trail downhill, heading towards the Matterhorn.
 There are also numerous orange signs directing hikers where to go.
 Follow the sign to Riffelsee.

-Along the way, you can climb this hill for nice view of the Matterhorn.
+Along the way, you can climb the hill in the photo below, which is labeled on Google Maps as Steinmännchen, for nice view of the Matterhorn.

 If you get lucky with the weather, and it is not too breezy, it’s possible to get a photo of Matterhorn’s reflection in Riffelsee lake (we didn’t get so lucky).

 Riffelsee on a breezy day | How to Hike from Gornergrat to Riffelberg

 You can end your hike here and make the short walk to Rotenboden and take the train back to Zermatt.
 Or, keep going for more gorgeous views of the Alps.

 Distance: 2 to 3 km (1.2 to 2 miles)

 Time: 30 to 60 minutes, plus lots of extra times for photos

 From Riffelsee, it takes approximately 30 minutes to hike to Riffelberg.
 There are two ways to get to Riffelberg.
 We followed the Swiss Topwalk trail (#23) to Riffelsberg (2 km).
 Another option is to take the Riffelseeweg Trail (#21), which is a slightly longer trail (about 20 minutes additional hiking time and 3 km).

 Just beyond Riffelsee, another, smaller lake comes into view.
 This is another beautiful spot for photos.